SEMIAGUESMI/MEV_smartContract/README.md

 1. Acquire and Fund with LINK ]Tokens
     * [Acquire](https://docs.chain.link/resources/acquire-link) [Link](https://docs.chain.link/resources/link-token-contracts) tokens in your wallet (e.g., MetaMask).
-    * [Fund the bet contract](https://docs.chain.link/resources/fund-your-contract): with a sufficient amount of LINK to cover Chainlink oracle fees required for contract interactions, especially before calling the win function.
+    * [Fund the bet contract](https://docs.chain.link/resources/fund-your-contract) with a sufficient amount of LINK to cover Chainlink oracle fees required for contract interactions, especially before calling the win function.

 3. Network and Account Configuration for Deployment
     * Configure the network (e.g., Sepolia testnet), signer accounts (private keys), and provider API key (e.g., Alchemy) in the `hardhat.config.js` file to enable successful deployment.
 4. Environment Setup for Testing After Deployment
-    * For post-deployment testing, ensure that the network, signer accounts, and provider API keys are also set up in the `.env` file for easy access and security.
+    * For post-deployment testing, ensure that the network, signer accounts, and provider API keys are also set up in the `scripts/.env` file for easy access.